wisdomagboh/parareal-manip/README.md

 Here, we provide the source code for our implementation.

-More information can be found in our conference paper [ISRR 2019](https://arxiv.org/abs/1903.08470) and journal article [JCVS 2020](https://arxiv.org/abs/1912.05958) (Conditionally accepted)
+More information can be found in our conference paper [ISRR 2019](https://arxiv.org/abs/1903.08470) and journal article [JCVS 2020](https://arxiv.org/abs/1912.05958) (Conditionally accepted).

 <img src="parareal_robotics.jpg" scale="0.8"/>